rust-lang/cargo/src/doc/src/reference/source-replacement.md

 # Source Replacement

-This document is about replacing the crate index.
-You can read about overriding dependencies in the [overriding dependencies] section of this documentation.
+This document is about redirecting communication with [registries] or repositories of [git-based dependencies] to another data source, such as a server mirroring the original registry or an exact local copy.

+If you want to patch individual dependencies, see [overriding dependencies] section of this documentation.
+If you want to control how Cargo makes network requests, see [`[http]`](config.md#http) and [`[net]`](config.md#net) configuration.

 A *source* is a provider that contains crates that may be included as dependencies for a package.
 Cargo supports the ability to **replace one source